Developing to Spec: Part 11 – Building Momentum

 This series of posts about my specific game writing and development process (along with concrete examples and Starfinder feats) is — like all my blog posts — is only possible if people join my Patreon, help me have the free time to write these things, and let me know what you want to see!

-Posted on November 12, 2019, in Business of Games, Game Design, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Genre Feats, Pathfinder, Starfinder.
+Posted on November 12, 2019, in Business of Games, Game Design, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Genre Feats, Pathfinder First Edition, Starfinder.
 Bookmark the permalink.
 Leave a comment.